Convert Commonwealth Bank Statement to Excel or CSV

 For a multi-page statement or a backlog of several months, manual copy-paste becomes untenable.
 The error rate climbs with every page, and the reformatting work quickly exceeds the time it would take to re-key the data from scratch.

-Purpose-built extraction tools take a fundamentally different approach.
-Rather than copying raw text from the PDF, they analyze the document structure, identify transaction tables, and return clean, structured data with correctly typed values — numbers as numbers, dates as dates.
+Purpose-built extraction tools analyse the document structure, identify transaction tables, and return structured data with correctly typed values: numbers as numbers, dates as dates.

 For CommBank statements specifically, this means the tool handles year inference (resolving "14/03" to "14/03/2025" based on the statement period printed on the first page), interprets negative balance formatting including amounts in parentheses, strips repeated page headers and footers that appear on every page of multi-page statements, and differentiates between native and scanned PDFs automatically.